 Lake Allatoona Day Use Area Parks

-The U.S. Army Corps of Engineers maintains many Day Use areas near Lake Allatoona and the Etowah River.
+The U.S. Army Corps of Engineers maintains more than a dozen Day Use areas on Lake Allatoona and the Etowah River.
 With the exception of Upper Stamp Creek and Knox Bridge, they are handicap accessible.
 Most have picnic areas that are ideal for barbecues and parties.

 Please Note: Boat ramps at Blockhouse, Clark Creek, Cooper Branch, Galt’s Ferry, Payne, Stamp Creek, Tanyard and Victoria are open year-round 24/7, depending on water levels.